Send to a friend

 The Millennium Development Goals (MDGs) include targets on primary education and HIV prevention, but not secondary school education.
 However, the draft Sustainable Development Goals, which are to replace the MDGs, include a target to ensure universal secondary education.

 Still, Karen Grépin, a health policy researcher at New York University in the United States, warns that decision makers fail to see the vital influence that education has on health.
-She says that progress in HIV treatment since the beginning of the century has not been matched by drops in infection rates because most programmes focus on medical strategies, such as circumcision or drug treatment.

 Including education in the mix of measures to combat HIV is essential for success, she says.
 “This is the first convincing study showing that education can be a very powerful form of prevention for HIV,” Grépin says.